Travel.State.Gov > International Travel > Country Information > Saint Vincent and the Grenadines International Travel Information

-Road Conditions and Safety: Major roads are in average to poor condition, and drivers may encounter wandering animals and slow moving heavy equipment.
-Drivers often stop in the middle of the roadway without warning, so you should always maintain a safe distance from the vehicle in front of you and watch for signs of sudden braking.
+Road Conditions and Safety: Major roads are in average to poor condition, and you may encounter wandering animals and slow moving heavy equipment.
+Drivers often stop in the middle of the roadway without warning.
+Always maintain a safe distance from the vehicle in front of you and watch for signs of sudden braking.
 Automobiles may lack working safety and signaling devices,

 Please refer to our Road Safety page for more information.